paridin/gen_template_dino_live_view/template/$PROJECT_NAME$/README.md

     OTP: <%= @otp_release %>
 ```

-Remember to update de mix.exs file with your project urls.
+Remember to update the `mix.exs` file with your own configuration.

+WARNING: only use the generated certificate for testing in a closed network
+environment, such as running a development server on `localhost`.
+For production, staging, or testing servers on the public internet, obtain a
+proper certificate, for example from [Let's Encrypt](https://letsencrypt.org).

+NOTE: when using Google Chrome, open chrome://flags/#allow-insecure-localhost
+to enable the use of self-signed certificates on `localhost`.